-Dr. Rob Adams is is the Director of Texas Venture Labs at the McCombs School of Business at the University of Texas at Austin.
-He also teaches entrepreneurship in the MBA and MSTC programs, and runs the biannual Texas Venture Labs Investment Competition.
-He’s a former software executive, entrepreneur and institutional fund manager.
+Dr. Rob Adams is on the faculty of The University of Texas at Austin where he teaches entrepreneurship in the MBA and MSTC programs and is the founder and Director of Texas Venture Labs at the McCombs School of Business.
+He is a former software executive, entrepreneur and institutional fund manager.
 He has served on many corporate boards and has founded or financed more than 40 companies, which have launched more than 100 products and raised significant amounts of capital in both private and public markets.

-Prior to his appointment at The University of Texas, Adams was in the venture capital industry, ultimately founding AV Labs, a fund affiliated with Austin Ventures.
-Prior to the venture business, he was a software operating executive for two decades.
-This career included positions in sales, marketing and general management.
-He was with Lotus (NYSE: IBM), joining the company shortly after its public offering.
-Adams was their first corporate sales representative and went on to be instrumental in the development and launch of both 1-2-3 for Macintosh and Lotus Notes.
+Prior to his appointment at The University of Texas, he founded AV Labs, a fund affiliated with Austin Ventures.
+Prior to the venture business, he was a software operating executive for two decades, including positions in sales, marketing and general management.
+He was an early employee with Lotus (NYSE: IBM) joining as their first corporate sales representative and went on to be instrumental in the development and launch of both 1-2-3 for Macintosh and Lotus Notes.
 He founded and was CEO of Business Matters, a venture backed developer of financial modeling products that was acquired.
 He was an executive with Pervasive Software (NASDAQ: PVSW), a company he helped take public.

 He is an internationally recognized speaker on innovation, commercialization and entrepreneurship.
 He speaks frequently on his pioneering work in Market Validation and has keynoted the Inc. 500 business conference, international venture conferences, and consults for numerous global 500 companies.
-His work has been covered in Business Week, Forbes, Fortune, Money, The New York Times, The Wall Street Journal, The Huffington Post, The Washington Post, Inc, American Express OPEN Forum, Bloomberg Radio, Public Television and Public Radio’s nationally syndicated “Marketplace” program.
+His work has been covered in Business Week, Forbes, Fortune, Money, The New York Times, The Wall Street Journal, Washington Post, on Bloomberg Radio, Public Television and National Public Radio’s syndicated “Marketplace” program.

 He provides expert testimony on technology related business issues and has consulted on economic development and early stage company investment and its impact on economies for governments including Canada, Chile, Costa Rica, India, Malaysia, New Zealand and Thailand.
 In the United States he has advised the White House and the Department of Commerce.